Final Salary Pensions

 Private sector vs public sector final salary pensions

 Defined benefit pensions have historically been provided by both private companies and public sector organisations.
 Final salary pensions are in decline, but millions of people still hold them.
-According to the Office for National Statistics, 1.3m people are actively contributing, and 11.8m have a DB pension they will be able to claim in future.
 If you hold a private-sector DB pension, you have the right to request a transfer, as do members of so-called ‘funded’ public sector schemes.
 In a funded plan, contributions from the employer and employee are invested in a fund towards meeting the benefits.
 Some public sector schemes, such as those for teachers, NHS workers, the armed forces, the civil service, police, and fire service, aren’t linked to specific pension funds (they’re paid out of general taxation).
 These are known as ‘unfunded’ DB pensions.
-These schemes cover somewhere in the region of five million UK residents.

 Can I cash in or transfer my final salary pension?